-413

 SEIZURES

-1. Protect the patient from injury.
+- 1. Protect the patient from injury.

-2. Monitor the airway.
+- 2. Monitor the airway.

-3. Do not force anything into the patient's mouth.
+- 3. Do not force anything into the patient's mouth.

-4. Attempt to position the patient to maintain airway patency.
+- 4. Attempt to position the patient to maintain airway patency.

-5. Observe spinal injury precautions, if appropriate.
-(See Protocol #421.)

-6. Avoid unnecessary or excessive restraint.
+- 5. Avoid unnecessary or excessive restraint.

-7. Administer oxygen.
+- 6. Administer oxygen.

-8. Monitor breathing for adequacy.
+- 7. Monitor breathing for adequacy.

-9. Request Advanced Life Support assistance for ongoing seizures at time of patient contact.
+- 8. Request Advanced Life Support assistance for ongoing seizures at time of patient contact.

-10. Treat all injuries as appropriate.
+- 9. Treat all injuries as appropriate.

-11. Transport.
+- 10. Transport.